bazilinskyy/gazes-crowdsourced/README.md

 =======
 This project defines a framework for the detection of gazes in a crowdsourced environment.
 It was inspired by the [TurkEyes project](http://turkeyes.mit.edu).
 The [jsPsych framework](https://www.jspsych.org/) is used to for the frontend.
 Data is stored in a mongodb database.
 In the description below, it is assumed that that the repo is stored in the folder `gazes-crowdsourced`.
 Terminal commands lower assume macOS.

+## Citation
+If you use the framework for academic work please cite the following paper.

+> Bazilinskyy, P., Dodou, D., & De Winter, J. C. F. (2021).
+Visual attention of pedestrians in traffic Scenes.
+Proceedings of AHFE 2021.
+Available at https://www.researchgate.net/publication/348960793_Visual_attention_of_pedestrians_in_traffic_scenes_A_crowdsourcing_experiment

 ## Setup
 Tested with Python 3.8.5.
 To setup the environment run these two commands:
 - `pip install -e gazes-crowdsourced` will setup the project as a package accessible in the environment.